Gorge Grown Staff

 Food Security Coalition Program Manager

 Liz’s interest in the impacts of food systems on the health and well-being of communities was first sparked by her participation and research in the Whitman College Fair Trade Club in 2005.
 After college, she spent several years working in outdoor education, youth development, and wilderness therapy.
 Through her work at a horticulture-based wilderness therapy program on the Big Island of Hawaii, she learned to farm, and the joys of teaching others to farm.
 Liz’s experience in wilderness therapy also led her to pursue mediation.
 She has served as a mediator in juvenile victim-offender cases, small claims courts, and community mediation cases.
 In spring 2015, she combined her background as a Politics major with her passion for seeking creative and collaborative solutions to conflicts by beginning work at Oregon Solutions.
 That fall, she began her Master’s degree in Public Administration, focusing on Natural Resources and Collaborative Governance.
 In August 2016, Liz joined the Gorge Grown team as the Gorge Food Security Coalition Program Manager.
-She is ecstatic to be living in such a vibrant and beautiful setting along with so many others who share her passions for the outdoors, good food, and community.

 Farmers Market Assistant Manager